 Fictional characters are easier to analyze than living or historical people since we, the audience, are their direct observers.
 We have unlimited access to their lives and thoughts, and it’s easier to understand the reasons that motivate their actions.

-Now, creators love to use all the facets of the Myers-Briggs personality spectrum.
+Now, creators love to use all the facets of the 16 personalities spectrum.
 As a result, audiences enjoy a wide diversity of characters with excellent traits and challenging personalities.

 However, the ISFJ type is relatively easy to spot (if you look closely).
 And that’s because they are rarely (if ever) the main character.
 In many books and movies, the main protagonist is results-oriented, emotionally detached, and capable of being highly analytical (the textbook ISTP).